apify/apify-docs/sources/platform/actors/running/index.md

 </Tabs>

-The newly started actor runs under the same user account as the initial actor, and therefore all resources consumed are charged to the same user account.
-This allows more complex actors to be built using simpler actors built and owned by other users.
+The newly started Actor runs under the same user account as the initial Actor, and therefore all resources consumed are charged to the same user account.
+This allows you to build more complex Actors from simpler Actors built and owned by other users.

 Internally, the `call()` function takes the user's API token from the `APIFY_TOKEN` environment variable, then it invokes the [Run actor](/api/v2/#/reference/actors/run-collection/run-actor) API endpoint, waits for the actor to finish and reads its output using the [Get record](/api/v2/#/reference/key-value-stores/record/get-record) API endpoint.